 - Once there, take the 2GO vessel en route to Caticlan(Boracay) Jetty Port.

-- As of January 2017, two(2) Batangas to Caticlan departures are available: 10 am and 9pm(check both Batangas codes BTS and BTG as origin or destination).
+- There are two(2) Batangas to Caticlan departures: 10am and 9pm(check both Batangas codes BTS and BTG as origin or destination).

 - Boracay(Caticlan) Jetty Port departures: 8am and 9pm.
 View 2GO schedules.